Sanibel Family Restaurants: Dig Into Fresh Foods, Fun Atmospheres

 Step inside this favorite Sanibel Island breakfast spot and see bright colors and plenty of rooster decor.
 Over Easy Cafe serves breakfast from 7 a.m. to 3 p.m., with lunch served from 11 a.m. to 3 p.m.
 Start the day with pancakes, eggs, skillets and scramblers.
 For lunch, try a fresh salad, wrap, sandwich or burger.
 Popular menu items include the egg Reuben sandwich and smoke salmon Benedict.

 Kids have their own menus, and even well behaved dogs are welcome to join families on the outdoor patio.
 After a meal, pet owners should visit Island Paws, the restaurant’s sister store that sells all-natural pet food and treats.

 Sanibel Fish House

 Sanibel Fish House has won awards for best appetizer, seafood and happy hour.
-Even better, this Sanibel family favorite has provided the area tasty food and friendly service for over 20 years.
+Even better, this Sanibel Island family restaurant has provided the area tasty food and friendly service for over 20 years.

 George and Wendy’s Sanibel Seafood Grille

 Among the top Sanibel family restaurants and best places for entertainment, George and Wendy’s welcomes everyone to enjoy good food and good vibes.
 In fact, their focus is fresh, local and fun.

 George and Wendy’s Sanibel Seafood Grille has seating options inside and out.
 Once settled, browse soups, salads, flat-breads, tacos, tapas, burgers and wraps.
 Seafood options range from mussels and calamari to crab legs and signature sandwiches.
 For dinner, find steaks, salmon, snapper, shrimp, pasta and burgers.
 Additionally, kids order quesadillas, PB&J, grilled cheese, burgers, chicken tenders, and fried fish or shrimp.